SEN Offer - Frequently Asked Questions

 15.How will the school prepare and support my child to join the school?

 Transition at our school is well planned and effective.
 The reception class teacher and TA visit all children in their pre-school settings in May.
 All children and parents are then invited to spend a morning in the classroom and then in July all children have four afternoons in their new class.
 Every child receives a visual information book detailing school to support their transition and enable parents to share this with children at home.
 School staff have developed close links with feeder settings to enable discussion and transfer of information as children join reception.
-For children with SEND the reception class teacher, Senco and/or Headteacher will endeavour to attend any review meetings prior to them starting school at Morton and will work with their pre-school setting to create a Transition Support Plan.
+For children with SEND the reception class teacher, and SENCO/Head of School will endeavour to attend any review meetings prior to them starting school at Morton and will work with their pre-school setting to create a Transition Support Plan.

 16.How will the school prepare and support my child to transfer to a new setting/school/college?